-After reaching the semi-finals of the 2018 FIFA World Cup, England will be one of the teams to watch at this summer's rearranged UEFA Euro 2020 - and it would have been unthinkable for Gareth Southgate to head to the tournament without Borussia Dortmund pair Jadon Sancho and Jude Bellingham.
+After reaching the semi-finals of the 2018 FIFA World Cup, England are again one of the teams to watch at this summer's rearranged UEFA Euro 2020 - and it would have been unthinkable for Gareth Southgate to head to the tournament without Borussia Dortmund pair Jadon Sancho and Jude Bellingham.

 Watch: The best of Sancho at Dortmund